 Food is a fun and insightful way to experience a new culture.
 Destinations that are a melting pot of cultures often have the strongest culinary game—Jamaica is no exception.
 I was blown away by the diversity of Jamaican cuisine.
 The island’s food tradition is influenced by African, Chinese, Indian, French, Spanish, Jewish and British flavours and cooking techniques.
-Here are some signature dishes you should try while travelling the Caribbean island, along with some of the best place to eat in Jamaica.
-For some amazing things to do in Jamaica in between meals see this post.
+Here are some signature dishes you should try while travelling the Caribbean island, along with some of the best places to eat in Jamaica.
+See this post for amazing things to do in Jamaica in between meals.

 Things to note

 - Ingredient availability in Jamaica is highly seasonal, so don’t expect everything to be available all the time.

 - Jamaicans love their spice!
 Those scotch bonnet peppers are powerful, they rate between 100,000-350,000 on the Scoville heat scale.
 For comparison, jalapeños sit in between 2,500 and 8,000.
 Proceed with caution.

 - Food prices in Jamaica are similar to what you would find in the U.S. Don’t expect meals to be super cheap and budget accordingly.

 - Tap water is generally safe to drink in urban regions of Jamaica but not so much in rural areas.
 If unsure, ask at your hotel.